alexandrabenamar/Who-Wins/docs/README.md

 # Who Wins

-Using Twitter API for opinion mining and sentiment analysis to predict the Brexit.
+Using Twitter API for opinion mining and sentiment analysis to predict Brexit results.

 ## Implementation